debasish2110/debasish2110/README.md

 ### Feel free to Copy stuff to make your profile README
 ### and if you like it please leave a :star: and a Follow.

-### And feel free to react out if you need any help regarding setting up profile or anything else.
+### And feel free to reach out if you need any help regarding setting up profile or anything else.

 -----